Admin-7/Mr-Robot-techniques/InfoSec.md

   Google's free and interactive cross-site scripting (XSS) training course offering "recruits" (you) the opportunity to safely and legally explore how to find and exploit XSS bugs.

+* [PortSwigger Web Security Academy]

+  "The Web Security Academy contains high-quality learning materials, interactive vulnerability labs, and video tutorials.
+You can learn at your own pace, wherever and whenever suits you.
+Best of all, everything is free!"
+(Requires registration.)

 # Cyberwarfare ranges

 * [Arizona Cyberwarfare Range](https://web.archive.org/web/20170211144448/http://azcwr.org/)